 Creatures of Cain: The Hunt for Human Nature in Cold War America

-This research was supported by a Scholar’s Award from the Science, Technology & Society program at the National Science Foundation (SES-1057586), and a year of blissful writing at the Max Planck Institute for the History of Science, Berlin.
+This research was supported by a Scholar’s Award from the Science, Technology & Society program at the National Science Foundation (SES-1057586) and the Max Planck Institute for the History of Science, Berlin provided a year of blissful writing.